This is part four of a four part series on remodeling your bathroom. Learn how long your bathroom renovation process will take here.

 There will be changes to the schedule of your bathroom remodel, so don’t be surprised.
 Try to remember that unexpected problems will occur, and it is generally no one’s fault.
 Whether materials don’t arrive in time, or you make changes to the design while the remodel is in progress, there are many reasons that your bathroom remodel may be delayed.

-As you get ready for your bathroom remodel, you can prepare your home to make the project less disruptive.
-Think about ways to be prepared, such as:
+As you get ready for your new bathroom remodel, you can prepare your home to make the project less disruptive.
+Here are some bathroom renovation tips to keep in mind:

 - Put away items that might get damaged from demolition dust.